Goals & Model

 - Student academic achievement is supported by the core team of advisors, with emphasis from the academic advisors in the student’s college and major.

 - Workshops and development opportunities focus on building skills for career and lifelong success, such as building leadership, service to community, identifying personal strengths and areas for growth, networking, and career planning.

 - Student community and program engagement are encouraged through service, mentorship, and outreach to young scholars.
-CP Scholars are asked to attend the fall Welcome Dinner to greet new Scholars and to offer to serve as mentors to young Scholars in the same field of study.
-CP Scholars are also asked to participate in the Hometown Heroes program to support outreach and recruitment at their former high school.
+Cal Poly Scholars are asked to attend the fall Welcome Dinner to greet new Scholars and to offer to serve as mentors to young Scholars in the same field of study.
+Cal Poly Scholars are also asked to participate in the Hometown Heroes program to support outreach and recruitment at their former high school.